netobserv/pano-research/README.md

 Grafana is asking you to log in.
 The credentials are "admin" and "admin".
 Please don't change them, **skip** the password change.

+You may be presented with a `Dashboard` page.
+If so, click the `Home` button in the upper right.

 You should see a Welcome page:

 ![Grafana Welcome Page](images/grafana-welcome.png)